Skip to content

 \list

-mentioned in your \c{.pro} files, such as source and header
+\o files mentioned in your \c{.pro} files, such as source and header,

 \o class and method definitions in your project or anywhere referenced